Avocado Ripeness & Storage Tips

 Room temperature ripening

 Avocados do not ripen on the tree.
 They begin the ripening process after they are picked.
 Store avocados at room temperature until they’re fully ripe.
 You can tell if an avocado is ripe by giving it a gentle squeeze.
 If it yields to that light pressure, it’s ready to use.
-It generally takes anywhere from four to seven days for a hard avocado to fully ripen.
+It generally takes anywhere from 5 to 10 days for a hard avocado to fully ripen.

 Speeding up the ripening process